novix-sa/Pyplan/docs/User Guide/Introduction.md

 Describes what you see after login

 ## File Manager
-In this section you will be ab
+In this section you will be working with the datafiles related to your models

 ## Model